gwake42/mapsindoors-web-sdk-knowledge-base/web-sdk-knowledge-base.md

 ---

 This series provides practical, annotated examples covering the most common MapsIndoors SDK use cases.
 Each example is self-contained and includes the specific gotchas developers often encounter.
 The format is consistent and ideal for chunking into an AI assistant's context.

+## Review Queue

+### Test Commit - Building Data Retrieval

+Testing if the commit endpoint is working properly by adding a simple building data example.